Environmental and climate protection at Munich Re

 The environmental impact of our activities is limited, since Munich Re does not have an energy- and resource-intensive business model.
 However, as a large organisation with more than 39,600 employees, we have responsibilities for environmental protection and have involved ourselves in areas that we can influence in practical and positive ways.
 In determining our goals and activities, we are focusing on reducing energy consumption and the associated carbon emissions, ensuring that business travel is as environmentally friendly as possible, and achieving a higher level of material and resource efficiency for our processes by generating less waste and using sustainable materials.
 In parallel with these activities, we are sensitising our staff to behaving in an environmentally compatible way.

 Munich Re Group has coordinated environmental activities at all sites since 2012 using a standardised, mandatory environmental management system (EMS) that meets the requirements of the international DIN ISO 14001 standard.
 The EMS is based on the Group’s environmental guidelines and on selected key performance indicators (KPIs) that we use to assess our carbon footprint.
 It also defines the processes required and our organisational responsibilities.
 In 2020, 82% of Group´s employees worked at sites integrated into the EMS.
 In addition, 46% of Group´s employees worked at companies externally certified as DIN ISO 14001.

 We want to be measured against the implementation of our environmental and climate protection strategy, and orientate ourselves towards the following objectives formulated in 2015, which we want to achieve by 2020:

-A reduction in carbon emissions of 35% compared to the base year of 2009 (measured in kg of carbon emissions per employee)
+A reduction of carbon emissions of 35% compared to the base year of 2009 per employee

 Permanent carbon neutrality, taking into account compensation projects